efren-palacios/duellinks/_posts/content/news/2018/04/2018-04-05-datamined-discoveries.md

 [deck](Spell Strider; Dr. Frankenderp; Intrigue Shield; That Wacky Alchemy!)

-Thanks to Superforms's quick thinking we have details of the upcoming Duel-A-Thon event where the featured reward will be {Intrigue Shield}!
+Thanks to {#Superforms}'s quick thinking we have details of the upcoming Duel-A-Thon event where the featured reward will be {Intrigue Shield}!

 [slider](/img/content/news/2018/04/datamined-discoveries/slider-05-duel-a-thon.jpg)